Do liquid drops roll or slide on inclined surfaces?: Theory and Simulations

-Simulations have been performed in a box of dimensions $512 \times 256 \times 1$ LB units for a cylindrical drop.
+Simulations have been performed in a box of dimensions $512 \times 256 \times 1$ LB units for a two dimensional drop.
 Wall boundary conditions are applied on two sides and periodic boundary conditions are applied on the other two sides.
 The simulation is initiated with a semicircular drop of radius $L = 60$ sitting on one wall, which is inclined at an angle $\alpha$ to the horizontal.
-In response to gravity and surface forces, the drop starts moving on the solid surface.
-We impose a smooth surface which thus does not display any hysteresis.
+In response to gravity ($\mathbf{G}$) and surface forces, the drop starts moving on the solid surface.
+We impose a smooth surface, i.e., one which does not display any hysteresis.
 The simulation is continued till the drop reaches a steady state velocity $\mathbf{V}$.
-Before compiling all the results into a unified framework, we first examine the effect of varying one physical quantity at a time.
-We define the Bond number as $Bo \equiv L^2|\mathbf{G}|/\sigma$, the Reynolds number as $Re \equiv L V \rho/\eta$ and the Capillary number as $Ca \equiv \eta V/\sigma$.
+We define the Bond number as $Bo \equiv L^2|\mathbf{G}|/\sigma$, the Reynolds number as $Re \equiv L V \rho/\eta$ and the Capillary number as $Ca \equiv \eta V/\sigma$ where $\eta$ and $\sigma$ are viscosity and surface tension respectively.
+The thick interface and the contact line region are excluded in quantitative estimates of roll and slide.